sethbern/CSJava/_sources/Unit4-Iteration/topic-4-4-nested-loops.rst

    <a href= "https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html" target="_blank">Color</a>

 In the last exercise, you used nested for-loops to have the turtle draw a square repeatedly to make a snowflake.
 Use the Active Code window below or this |repl link| to have yertle draw the following shapes using nested loops.
-We encourage you to work in pairs on this.

 1. Complete the code in the active code window below to draw a snowflake of triangles.
 How many times did you need to run the outer loop to go all the way around?